Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire

 “Sadly, one person was found dead inside, as firefighters searched the structure,” Scott said, adding that no firefighters were injured and the cause of the fire is under investigation.

-Authorities had not released the identity of the person killed, but friends and others worked in the building told The Los Angeles Times he was 26-year-old Nathan Avery Edwards, who recorded, produced and mixed music under the name Avery Drift.
+Authorities had not released the identity of the person killed, but friends and others who worked in the building, including musician and record label owner Jamal Rajad Davis, identified him as 26-year-old Nathan Avery Edwards, who recorded, produced and mixed music under the name Avery Drift.

 Aimee Osbourne, 38, and a producer she was working with were “the lucky two that made it out alive,” Sharon Osbourne said, without identifying the producer.

-“It is utterly heartbreaking that someone lost their life today in this fire & we are sending our prayers to this person & their family,” Osbourne said, adding “our prayers go out to the family and friends of the person that lost their life to this senseless fire.”
+“Our prayers go out to the family and friends of the person that lost their life to this senseless fire,” Osbourne said.

+He dropped the stuff outside and tried to run back in to get his cats, but it was too late.

+“I was already choking,” he said.
+“So I took my shirt off, tied it around my face, and I tried to get a little bit further.
+I made about five or six steps and I couldn’t make it to my kitties.”

-Jonathan Wellman, who rented a recording space in the building down the hall from Edwards, told the Times he was “a talented young artist, producer, engineer.”
+Jonathan Wellman, who rented a recording space in the building down the hall from Edwards, told The Los Angeles Times he was “a talented young artist, producer, engineer.”

-The structure houses several recording and rehearsal studios.
-Wellman, who was in his studio at the time, said the unit where the fire appears to have started was fully engulfed in flames by the time anyone from the building got to it, and it was impossible to try to put it out.

-A hip-hop artist named Maxxamillion said he lost his entire studio and $50,000 worth of equipment.
+Davis said several people were able to follow the sound of his voice to a safe exit.

+“I’m grateful for that, he said, but ungrateful that Avery died.
+He was on the bottom floor with us.
+I didn’t realize.
+I only had a few seconds.
+I couldn’t even save my cats.”

 It was not immediately clear if the building had any code violations or citations.